santoshryadav/Graphic-Drawing-Palette/README.md

 ﻿# Paint Board

-This project is to show the user a drawing board on the web page.
+The program displays a drawing area, a palette to select a drawing mode, and undo button in a web browser

 ## Overview